nfrastack/herald/README.md

 - **File**: Reads DNS records from local files in YAML, JSON, hosts, or zone file formats.
 Supports real-time file watching and interval polling.
 - **Remote**: Fetches DNS records from remote YAML, JSON, hosts, or zone files over HTTP(S), with optional authentication and polling interval.
 - **Traefik**: Polls the Traefik API to discover router rules and generate DNS records for services managed by Traefik.
+- **Caddy**: Polls the Caddy Admin API to discover routes and generate DNS records for services managed by Caddy.
 - **ZeroTier**: Monitors ZeroTier networks (both ZeroTier Central and ZT-Net) and creates DNS records for network members.

 #### Docker Poller